 How can Benford’s Law help my nonprofit organization identify fraud?

 If we know the normal frequency of digits, then we can identify digit frequencies that violate that normal behavior.
 For example, Benford concluded that, out of a group of numbers, the first digit will be one about 30 percent of the time.
 Similarly, using the same function, we can expect the first digit to be eight about 5.1 percent of the time.
 Expected frequencies for each first-digit of the invoice amount are shown in the table below:

 |Leading digit||Benford’s Law|

 Most employees are trustworthy!
-But it doesn’t hurt to conduct some data mining to objectively evaluate the fraud potential.
-Having the proper procedures in place can significantly reduce fraudulent activities from occurring or cut losses if a fraud already occurred.
-Making the company policy known to employees is one of the best ways to deter fraudulent behavior.
+But, it doesn’t hurt to conduct some data mining to objectively evaluate the fraud potential.
+If your nonprofit has the proper procedures in place, it can significantly reduce fraudulent activities from occurring or cut losses if fraud has already occurred.
+Making the organization policy known to employees is one of the best ways to deter fraudulent behavior.
 If fraud is uncovered, following through with the policy and enforcing the noted steps and consequences is crucial to preventing fraud in the future.

 Director of Business Development